 While the internal market and common safety concerns in public health matters fall within a shared competence of the EU and Member States, once the EU adopts harmonised legislation in such an area, Member States can no longer exercise their own competence.
 As diseases do not know borders, common provisions for the authorisation of medicine are necessary.
 Uncoordinated measures by Member States could result in distortions of competition and barriers to intra-Union trade for products that are relevant for the entire EU, and would also likely increase administrative burden for the pharmaceutical companies which often operate in more than one Member State.
+Adapted frameworks with specific regulatory requirements tailored to the characteristics or methods inherent to certain, especially novel, medicines will ensure an agile and future proof common regulatory environment while keeping the high standards of quality, safety and efficacy.
 Furthermore, a specific objective of the revisions is to ensure timely patient access in all Member States, including in smaller Member States, which can partially be impacted by the EU pharmaceutical legislation.

-1. Are there significant/appreciable transnational/cross-border aspects to the problems being tackled?
+(a) Are there significant/appreciable transnational/cross-border aspects to the problems being tackled?
 Have these been quantified?